interval1066/bpe_framework/build_log.md

 ### 9/9/2025 – Changed my mind about assembly with the Tensor class, removed the now redundant Transformer & LayerNorm classes as they are no longer needed with the for more flexible TransformerModel class.

 ### 9/10/2025 – Moved the Todos and explanatory papers into their own folder.

+### 9/13/2025 – Started on inference engine.
+Almost as taxing as the Tensor class.